 The Ohio State Highway Patrol maintains a full-time tactical unit designated, Special Response Team (SRT).
 In April of 1990, plans were developed to form a Special Response Team by a committee of officers assigned by then Ohio State Highway Patrol Superintendent, Thomas Rice.
 Colonel Rice saw the need for a rapid response team that could handle unusual situations that required more training, and specialized equipment than that of a normal road trooper.
 The plans were drafted that September, leading to the formation of the Ohio State Highway Patrol Special Response Team. ...
 Read more

 In August of 2010, the Special Response Team was transitioned to a full-time, full-service, tactical unit.
 This move was due to the increase in calls for service, the ever changing criminal environment and the constant requests from outside agencies for mutual aid assistance.
-The unit is comprised of the tactical commander, an executive officer, and three eight-person squads consisting of a sergeant (squad leader) and seven troopers, for a total of 26 team members for state-wide response.
+The unit is comprised of the team commander, tactical commander, an executive officer, and four seven person squads consisting of a sergeant (squad leader) and six troopers, for a total of 31team members for state-wide response.
 The teams training and capabilities include but are not limited to:

 The team is equipped with a variety of tactical gear that will assist them in all types of deployments in any kind of terrain or weather conditions.
 Vehicles are assigned to SRT and the team can be transported via these specialized vehicles or aircraft anywhere in the state.
 Members are required to carry an Incident Response Pack (IRP) with them at all times for immediate deployment.

-The team has been utilized for controlled deliveries, barricade and high-risk warrant service, executive protection, crowd/riot situations, and other critical incident deployments.
-In addition, the team has been requested by other agencies in Ohio and other states via the Mutual Aid Agreement.
+The team has been utilized for controlled deliveries, barricades, hostage incidents, high-risk warrant service, executive protection, crowd/riot situations, and other critical incident deployments.
+In addition, the team is frequently requested by other agencies in Ohio for assistance.
+SRT members are deputized by the US Marshals Service and work with the task forces in all major cities in Ohio.

-The Special Response Team is an active team within the National Tactical Officers Association (NTOA), Ohio Tactical Officers Association (OTOA), and officers attend training and conferences on a regular basis both in-state and nationwide.
-The Special Response Team also is the statewide response team for the Ohio Homeland Security Emergency Response Program.
+The Special Response Team is an active team within the National Tactical Officers Association (NTOA), Ohio Tactical Officers Association (OTOA), and officers attend training and conferences on a regular basis.

 Call #677 or click HERE to email.